-Books of account must be set up within 15 days of approval of registration, and must be kept in the Chinese language.
+Within 15 days of approval of registration, books of account must be set up; they must be kept in a Chinese language.
 Audited accounts must be prepared by a domestic accounting firm on an annual basis which must be submitted to the tax authority.
 These are not publicly available.

-The FICE's Business License and Enterprise Code Certificate must be renewed annually.
-Renewal applications must be submitted one month before the date of expiry.
+The FICE's business licence and enterprise code certificate must be renewed annually.
+Renewal applications must be submitted one month before the expiry date.

 Remittances overseas will almost certainly be subject to foreign exchange controls, and specific permission will probably have to be obtained on every occasion, although this process can very often be administered by local banks.
 Many types of overseas remittance incur withholding tax.

-If a FICE ceases operations in China it must apply for de-registration and return its tax certificate to the tax authorities.
+If a FICE ceases operations in China it must de-register and return its tax certificate to the tax authorities.

-Under Chinese law a WFOE may employ both Chinese and foreign workers.
+Under Chinese law a FICE may employ both Chinese and foreign workers.
 Individual labour contracts are required and must be submitted for approval to the local labour bureau.

-The contract, which needless to say must be in Chinese, must include at least a minimum seven clauses as prescribed by Article 19 of the Labour Act, and must follow a format prescribed by the local labour administration.
+The contract, which or course must be in Chinese, must include a minimum of seven clauses, as prescribed by Article 19 of the Labour Act, and must follow a format prescribed by the local labour administration.

-PRC labour law permits the termination of a direct employment on 30 days' notice, but if there is no demonstrable cause, there is a definite possibility of legal action.
-For this reason it may be better in some circumstances to recruit Chinese workers through an official 'labour service' office since there is no direct legal relationship with the employees.
-For Representative Offices it is obligatory to hire staff in this way, but for WFOEs it is optional.
+Chinese labour law permits the termination of a direct employment on 30 days' notice, but if there is no demonstrable cause, legal action is permitted.
+Hence it may be sometimes be better to recruit Chinese workers through an official 'labour service' office as there is then no direct legal relationship with the employees.
+For representative offices, staff must be hired in this way, but for WFOEs it is optional.

-There is a great variety of different taxes in China, and a FICE may have to file various different types of tax return, monthly, quarterly or annually, covering Enterprise Income Tax, Value Added Tax, Business Tax, Consumption Tax, Stamp Duty, Land Appreciation Tax, Withholding Tax (on foreign remittances), and, if there are employees, Income Tax and social security contributions, which are withheld from pay on a 'PAYE' basis.
+There is a great variety of taxes in China, and a FICE may have to file various different types of tax return – monthly, quarterly or annually – covering enterprise income tax, value added tax, business tax, consumption tax, stamp duty, land appreciation tax, withholding tax (on foreign remittances). and, if there are employees, Income Tax and social security contributions, which are withheld from pay on a ‘pay as you earn’ basis.

-The headline rate of taxation for a FICE on its profits is 25%, the same as for Chinese-owned companies since 2008.
-Some companies may be able to take advantage of a 15% tax rate if they have successfully 'grandfathered' their previous status; and there are regional and national incentive schemes in particular sectors which allow for lower rates.
+The standard tax rate on the profits made by a FICE 25%.
+Some companies may be able to take advantage of a 15% tax rate; there are regional and national incentive schemes in particular sectors which allow for lower rates.